Shareholders of Hong Kong Companies

 A shareholder in Hong Kong can be an individual or another company.
 There are no restrictions as to the nationality or domicile of these company members and shareholder’s meetings can take place anywhere.
 The only condition for a shareholder in Hong Kong is to be over the age of 18.

-can help you with information about the qualifications, rights and obligations of a shareholder for a Hong Kong company
+Our lawyers in Hong Kong can help you with information about the qualifications, rights and obligations of a shareholder for a Hong Kong company.

 A shareholder’s rights and obligations